luisnquin/battery-notifier/README.md

 ## Why?

-Many window managers lack dedicated battery status programs.
+Window managers lack dedicated programs to notify the battery status of your computer.
 This project aims to fill that gap by providing a fully customizable solution that operates as a daemon, offering both battery status reporting and built-in performance features.

 ## Configuration